farmbeatslabs/FBLKv2/README.md

 ![FarmBeats Lab Kit](media/6ce37f9fac5376235962215af0db38c9.png)

-The FarmBeats LAb Kit - Indoor M1, includes preconfigured Microsoft Azure cloud services, and a Raspberry Pi with Windows 10 IoT Core along with soil moisture, light, air temperature, humidity and barometric pressure sensors to collect data that can provide insights to help you understand how to improve
+The FarmBeats Lab Kit - Indoor M1, includes preconfigured Microsoft Azure cloud services, and a Raspberry Pi with Windows 10 IoT Core along with soil moisture, light, air temperature, humidity and barometric pressure sensors to collect data that can provide insights to help you understand how to improve